 A decent working relationship is also critical because the employer has access to information that can be extremely helpful in proving the case against the third party.
 For this reason alone, it may be helpful to have a lawyer working on the third-party case who is not handling the workers’ comp claim related to an oilfield, construction site or other on-the-job accident.

-Speak to the Boulder Construction and Oilfield Accident Lawyers at the Cederberg Law Firm
+Speak to the Boulder Construction and Oilfield Accident Lawyer at the Cederberg Law Firm

-Jim and Luke Cederberg have handled complex third-party claims arising from on-the-job injuries in oilfield, construction, foundry, mining and other settings.
+Jim Cederberg has handled complex third-party claims arising from on-the-job injuries in oilfield, construction, foundry, mining and other settings.
 Contact our law office or call 303-499-0449 to sit down to discuss your rights after an oilfield or construction site accident.